borischen0203/goris/README.md

 ## Features
-- `get` command: Download a gopher image.
+- `get` command: Be able to download a gopher image to desktop.
-- `get link` command: get a gopher image link with html.
+- `get link` command: Be able to get a gopher image link with html.
-- `list` command: List all gopher image names.
+- `list` command: Be able to display a list with all gopher image names.
+- `view` command: Be able to pop up gopher image window.

 ## Installation